Heklast/Veff2-Hopverkefni2/frontend/README.md

 - Develop at least three distinct pages beyond the front page and product list.
 For example:

 1. A detailed product view page that shows a single product’s details.
+(Komið en vantar stílingu, REVIEW STOREAST EKKI)

-2. A search results page that allows users to search products.
+2. An order history page to view your orders (komið)

-3. A category-specific page (if not fully covered by current category links).
+3. An entry page to post new products

-- Ensure proper routing in Next.js, including handling 404 errors and unauthorized access messages.
+4. A way to order (Komið)

 ### Image Upload Functionality